tmart234/tmart234.github.io/_posts/2021-09-08-cyber-risk.md

 While not as controversial as likelihood, I believe impact can have just as many issues.

 Let's start we the fact that we are using CIA as a means to gauge impact.
-The lack of granularity in the metrics can present a challenge for achieving accurate CIA values.
+The lack of granularity in just high, medium, and low metrics can present a challenge for achieving accurate CIA values.

+Next, the fact that every company has different operating factors, and maturity levels, and their own interpretations can lead to a different risk environment at the orginizational level.

+Now let's look at the CVSS Environmental formula to see how Security Requirements are used:
+** 1 - [ (1 - ConfidentialityRequirement × ModifiedConfidentiality) × (1 - IntegrityRequirement × ModifiedIntegrity) × (1 - AvailabilityRequirement × ModifiedAvailability) ]**

-Next, the fact that everyone has different levels of risk can lead to different interpretations of impact.
-Unfortunately, with Security Requirements only gauging impact at the asset level, we have no context of vendor or regulatory risk levels.
-If the vendor only designs class 3 implants, it would probably have a high vendor risk.
-But ultimately that the vendors decision.
+Unfortunately, with Security Requirements are only gauging impact at the asset level, we have no context of vendor or regulatory risk levels.
+If the vendor only designs class 3 implants, it would probably have a high orginizational and regulatory risk.
 If regulatory had strict requirements, this would be high regulatory risk.
 Ultimately this is NOT the vendors decision.

-Average security requirements to find asset impact:
+On top of all that, we also lack ways to determine Security Requrements based on Threat Actor Risk in a given environment.

+So perhaps we can say an asset's individual impact is something like:

-**(IR x CR x AR / 3) = Asset Impact**
+**(IR x CR x AR) = Asset Impact**

-Average with the other environmental impacts:
+And when we combine all of the new environmental impacts in a some meaningful way we get:

-**(Asset Impact + Vendor Impact + Regulatory Impact) / 3 = Environmental Impact**
+**(Asset Impact + Orginizational Impact + Regulatory Impact + Threat Impact) = Environmental Impact**

+This new Environmental impact would be more encompassing beyond just the individual asset level.
+I suggest we focus on creating repeatable frameworks for deriving Security Requrements so that companies can facor this into their risk analysis.

 ## Other Scoring Specs